emilianstoyanov/Python-ORM/README.md

     operations = [
         migrations.RunPython(set_age_group, reverse_code=set_age_group_default)
     ]

-1. Create an empty migration file. python .\manage.py makemigrations main_app --name  migrate_age_group --empty
-2. We create a function for the specific purpose of changing the database.
-3. We execute the command: python manage.py migrate
-4. If we want to revert the changes, we run the command: python manage.py migrate main_app <name of previous migration>
 ```
+## Steps

+1. Create an empty migration file.
+    - **run:** `python manage.py makemigrations <app name> --name  <migration name> --empty`

+2. Create a function for the specific purpose of a change in a specific model.
+3. Run the following command:
+    - `python manage.py migrate`
+4. If we want to revert the changes, run the command:
+    - `python manage.py migrate main_app <name of previous migration>`

 ## Django ORM Commands: